larry-athey/airhead/Instructions/README.md

 <img width="1024" src="./Airhead-SSR-Installed.jpg"><br>

 Finally, as shown in the photo **Airhead-SSR-Installed.jpg** above, the solid state relay is installed and wired in.
 The heat sink isn't really necessary, this SSR just came with one so I went ahead and used it to show that there actually is room for one.
+The documentation for these state that a heat sink isn't needed until a 1200 watt load is on it and the heating element used here is only 700 watts.